December 16, 2017. 11:45 am

 #4 —- One woman marched up to us, paraded her fur coat and barked at us about how cheaply we were dressed.
 In her mind, her fur coat made her feel like she wasn’t supporting the “cheap plastic” that we wore.
 In retrospect, I now know that it was typical cognitive dissonance we were witnessing.

 I also realized that she had to physically cross our space to get to wherever she was going.
 She must have foreseen the conversation play out as she strode towards us and figured that she could get out of an uncomfortable situation by playing offense.

 Number 4 was about the worst encounter in the four hours we stood raising awareness.
 One volunteer and PETA organizer stripped down to reveal her tattoos whilst holding her “INK NOT MINK” sign.
 She had been training for a week so she could stand bare-skinned for an hour in 3 degree Celsius weather!
 I have deep respect for the dedication and patience these activists have.

 If I’m being completely honest, this protest was such a different experience to the one organized by Anonymous for the Voiceless.
 The participants were very assertive with the public, they specifically picked out those wearing fur and CG attire to hand out flyers and were quick to retort the occasional rude remark.
 Not passive at all.

 Sometimes it can feel that humans are all cruel.

-Then you see that moment of realisation in their eyes as the layers of lies peel away, and you realise that we’re not a lost cause.
+Then you see that moment of realization in their eyes as the layers of lies peel away, and you realize that we’re not a lost cause.
 Re-discovering our humanity and helping others do so is how we can undo the evil we have unleashed on our world.